devejosh/python-llm/readme.md

+Certainly!
+Below is the generated README for your project, incorporating all the details discussed:

+---

 # PDF Summarizer with DistilBART

 This tool helps you summarize PDF documents quickly and efficiently using AI.
 It’s designed to be simple for anyone to use, even if you have limited computer experience.
 Follow this guide to get started!